Written by

 They can't confirm or deny it, but they know about her.
 Go on.

-Her salary is half a million dollars a year.
+I found out her salary is half a million dollars a year.
 For being an executive assistant.
 And half the business trips they've gone on are just vacations.
 They left this morning for a "conference" in Arizona.
 They're just staying at a resort and playing golf.
 We have photos of it all.
 That's the man you're working for.
 That's the man you're trying to help screw me over in this divorce.

 To be fair, the two of you were also...you know.

-Mike frown in confusion.
+Jenny and Mike frown in confusion.
 Larissa does, too.

 Bradley lounges beside the pool with Rebecca snuggled up next to him, her leg over his.
 He answers his ringing phone.